 As is your deed, so is your destiny || ~ Upanishads ||

-स्वक्ष / SVAKSHA is a helpful soul who dedicates large amounts of her personal time to various FOSS projects, enjoys collaborative learning via online resources and helps the communities grow while fostering the spirit of sharing knowledge which teaches us to create knowledge for the universal humanity.
-Since the GNU-GPL philosophy was the inspiration for her to become a FOSS contributor, she believes that an open platform aids individual learning and actively encourages and welcomes contributors working on all aspects of Libre software development.
+स्वक्ष / SVAKSHA is a helpful soul who dedicates large amounts of her personal time to various FOSS projects because she enjoys the freedom of shared learning and helps create collaborative communities while fostering the spirit of sharing knowledge which teaches us to create knowledge for the universal humanity.
+Since the GNU-GPL philosophy was the inspiration for her to become a FOSS contributor, she believes that an open platform aids individual learning and actively encourages and welcomes contributors working on collective Libre software development.

-This being her personal blog, is aggregated on planets that allow full feeds, since FOSS software is just one facet of her life and her creative literary urge is inversely proportional to her dislike of blogging for publicity and site-hits, which is directly proportional to the degree of laziness that motivates her to musically annotate posts crafted with care, while ranting about "politic(ian)s and corruption or sexism and the terrible state of women in India", the violence women endure, all of which definitely need a lot of brain food.
+This being her personal blog, is aggregated on planets that allow full feeds, since FOSS software is just one facet of her life and her creative literary urge is inversely proportional to her revulsion for publicity and site-hits, which is directly proportional to the degree of laziness that motivates her to musically annotate posts crafted with care, while ranting about "politic(ian)s and corruption or sexism and the terrible state of women in India", the violence women endure, all of which definitely need a lot of brain food.
 She takes Downes advice for bloggers seriously!

 Thanks to spammers, comments have been disabled, so feel free to use any of the following public modes of contact: